peterxn123/smart-poop-bucket/README.md

 # smart-poop-bucket
-Smart 3D printer poop bucket.
+Smart 3D printer poop bucket suitable for the Bambu A1.
 Track your poop with the web interface.